zelezniak-lab/7BBG1002/alignments/alignments_tutorial.md

     -   Please login to the CREATE note

         ``` sh
-        srun -p cpu --time=03:00:00 --pty /bin/bash # use your assigned partition instead of cpu
+        srun -p msc_appbio --time=03:00:00 --pty /bin/bash # use your assigned partition instead of cpu
         ```

     -   Navigate to your scratch space